 This article is part of the Why Couples Fight Series

 A new study from Cardiff University confirms earlier research by John Gottman and E. Mark Cummings of Notre Dame.
 There have been hundreds of peer-reviewed papers on this issue spanning decades of research.
-The developmental science is crystal clear.
-Fighting in front of your kids can cause serious harm to their physical, emotional and developmental well being.
+Developmental science is crystal clear.
+Fighting in front of your kids can cause serious harm to their physical, emotional, and developmental well-being.

 Dr. Gordon Harold, a researcher at Cardiff University in Cardiff, Wales says parents can have differences of opinion in front of their kids.
 But how you do it on a regular basis is giving not only giving your children a life-long lesson in how to manage conflict with intimate partners, it is impacting their health as well.

 Dr. Harold explains.
 “It would be unrealistic to say that, you know, parents should never argue or should never disagree in front of their children.
 Arguments and disagreements are a natural part of all relationships.”

 Dr. Harold conducted a three-year study of more than 300 families.
 In the study, researchers showed kids videos of adults engaged in different styles of arguing.
 The researchers then asked the kids about the kind of fights they saw their parents have at home.
 Your argument may have nothing to do with your kids, but if you fight in destructive unregulated ways, it threatens their emotional stability.